Subnet

 Challenges:

-Security Inherited: If parent network compromised, subnets vulnerable.
+Security Inherited: If the parent network is compromised, subnets may also be vulnerable.

 Bridge Risk: Cross-chain bridges add complexity and risk.